Skip to main content

 Facts

 In 2016, HHJ McKenna granted an interim injunction preventing Mr Jones from entering a large part of central Birmingham, save for exceptional circumstances, on account of his alleged involvement in gang-related activities.
 This order was appealed to the High Court as being incompatible with Article 6 of the European Convention on Human Rights, which guarantees an individual’s right to a fair trial.
 The High Court found there was no incompatibility.
 The Appellant appealed to the Court of Appeal.
 The Court of Appeal dismissed the appeal.
-The Appellant now seeks permission to appeal to the Supreme Court.
+The Appellant now appeals to the Supreme Court.

 Judgment appealed